antaresproject/docs/docs/installation/installation_manual.md

 composer install
 ```

+The installation will download all the repositories used by Antares based on configuration specified in the composer.json file.
+It will additionally download all the required assets (js, css).
+In the end of this procedure it will move front-end elements to the 'public' catalogue, which the application uses.

 ![AT_IG2](../img/docs/installation/installation_guide/AT_IG2.PNG)

-The installation will download all the repositories belonging to the whole application based on interrelations specified in the composer.json file.
-It will additionally download the required assets (js, css).
-In the end of this procedure it will move such a frontend version to 'public' catalogue, which the application uses.

 ### Directory Permissions

-In the application's catalogue change the catalogues' entitlements.
+Once the installation is over, you need to set up permissions to specific directories used by the application in the `/var/www/html`:

 ```bash
 chmod -R 777 storage public bootstrap